electron/electronjs.org-old/data/blog/discord-hacktoberfest-2020.md

 repository, the [electron/electronjs.org](https://github.com/electron/electronjs.org) website, [electron/fiddle](https://github.com/electron/fiddle),
 and [electron-userland/electron-forge](https://github.com/electron-userland/electron-forge)!

+P.S.
+If you're feeling particularly adventurous, we also have a backlog of issues marked with `help-wanted` tags if you're looking for more of a challenge.

 ## Stuck?
 Come chat with us!
 Moreover, it’s also no coincidence that the grand opening of our Discord server coincides with the largest celebration of open-source software of the year.
 Check out the #hacktoberfest channel to ask for help on your Hacktoberfest PR.
 In case